duncanbradley/thesis/related_work.md

 # Visualisation Literacy

+It is impossible to discuss the construction of effective data visualisations without reference to data visualisation literacy.
 Increasing popularity and use of data visualisation has expanded the audience who are exposed to charts.
+This means that individuals with minimal or zero training are often expected to interpret visual displays.

 Burns et al. (2023) discusses research aimed at understanding how relatively inexperienced users understand charts.
 This is important, but there is inconsistency around what constitutes a novice, and also a inconsistency between general population and samples used to explore that population.
 The term novice is unhelpful since it forces a binary perspective onto a more nuanced picture.
 Why not look at individual variation in ability?
 Burns reports very few cases where novice was defined by literacy.

 It is useful to understand variability in biases by looking at individual differences.
 Get a better picture of how they might work, and the types of audience most likely to be affected.